danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 The `*.key` files contain the master key(s) to encrypt/decrypt the corresponding yaml files.
 These are git ignored and should NOT be committed into source control.

-Go ahead and commit the changes to the branch, for example:
+Commit the changes to the branch, for example:

 ```bash
 git add .gitignore